wirc-sjsu/firebench/docs/benchmarks/fire_submodels/rate_of_spread/Computational_cost/efficiency_Rothermel_SFIRE.md

     </strong>
     :
     <em>
-        Execution time boxplot for Rothermel rate of spread model using Anderson13 fuel model.
-Fliers points not shown on the figure.
+        Execution-time box plot for the Rothermel rate-of-spread model using the Anderson 13 fuel model.
+Outliers are omitted.
     </em>
 </p>